-The American Bar Association’s International Criminal Court Project (ABA’s ICC Project) implements longstanding ABA policies on international criminal justice.
+The International Criminal Court Project (ICC Project), jointly supported by the ABA’s Center for Human Rights and Criminal Justice Section, implements longstanding ABA policies on international criminal justice.
 The ABA was amongst the voices that called for establishment of a permanent international tribunal by multilateral treaty – what later became the Rome Statute that established the International Criminal Court (ICC) – and did so starting in 1978.
 The ABA participated in the negotiations of the Rome Statute as an observer, advocated for the treaty’s adoption, and urged the United States to become a State Party.
 Most recently, the ABA urged the US government to forge greater support for, and engagement with, the ICC.

-With nearly 400,000 members worldwide and a respected voice among diverse stakeholders, the ABA is well-positioned to raise awareness in the US about the crucial mandate of the ICC to investigate and prosecute the international atrocity crimes of genocide, crimes against humanity, and war crimes, and to support the Court’s legal activities.
-The ABA’s ICC Project provides such support through:
+As the world’s largest voluntary professional association and a respected voice among diverse stakeholders, the ABA is well-positioned to raise awareness in the United States and globally about the crucial mandate of the ICC to investigate and prosecute the international atrocity crimes of genocide, crimes against humanity, and war crimes, and to support the Court’s legal activities.
+The ICC Project provides such support through:

 Advocacy and Education